Nirage/react-greensock-awwwards-demo/README.md

 ## Further things left to do

-- Get Slider to work
+- Move to Recoil State Manager
 - Animate all Arrows
-- Find a suitable API that contains all relevant data
+- Create Parallax onclick "More about us"

 ## Available Scripts